Smiling Faces, Beautiful Places: the catchcry of Marmaris

 Should you confine your adventures to the Bozburun region, there is plenty more to see on rounding the tip of the peninsula.
 It is a pleasure to sail into the town of Bozburan, famous throughout Turkey for its beekeeping traditions and the thyme honey produced here.
 Stop awhile and enjoy the local fare.
 The day-trippers who have come by the winding road from Marmaris will be surely envious as they see you transfer back to your boat at anchor.

 Orhaniye and the Upper Gulf

 Further up the Gulf of Hisarönü is Orhaniye, a charter base in its own right and an alternative start/finish point for your sailing holiday.
-Form here you can explore the head of the Gulf, before it is time to start heading back towards Marmaris.
-Or if you happen to have another week available, you are on the doorstep so-to-speak of the equally attractive Datca Peninsular.
+Form here you can explore the head of the Gulf, before it is time to head back towards Marmaris.
+Or if you happen to have another week available, you are on the doorstep of the equally attractive Datca Peninsular.